30 / 10 / 2019

-The changes will enable businesses to move quicker as they develop and expand, remove confusion around legal obligations and lease terms and conditions, and enhance building safety.
+The changes, introduced into Parliament today, will enable businesses to move quicker as they develop and expand, remove confusion around legal obligations and lease terms and conditions, and enhance building safety.

 Key elements of the Retail Leases Amendment Bill 2019 include:

-- Allowing more time for tenants to consider the terms and conditions of a proposed lease – 14 days compared with seven days under current legislation.
+- allowing more time for tenants to consider the terms and conditions of a proposed lease – 14 days compared with 7 days under current legislation

 The Bill also confirms landlords can pass on the costs of repairs, maintenance and installation of essential safety measures (ESM) to tenants as agreed to in a lease.

 Most leases are already negotiated with ESM costs included – the proposed changes provide certainty and eliminate confusion in dealings between landlords and lease-holders.